Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 Virginia’s Bloom Trail: Flower Farms & Flower Festivals in Virginia

-Grab your shears—it’s time for some flower-picking family fun!
-Central Virginia is home to some of the most beautiful flower farms in the state—offering vibrant blooms, fresh air, and peaceful, family-friendly experiences.
-Stroll through colorful fields, attend bouquet-making workshops, and even snip your own stems straight from the source to build your own bouquet.
+Grab your shears, it’s time for some flower-picking family fun!
+Central Virginia is home to some of the most beautiful flower farms in the state.
+These destinations offer vibrant blooms, fresh air, and family-friendly experiences.
+Stroll through colorful fields, attend bouquet-making workshops, and even snip your own stems straight from the source.

 Whether you’re planning a weekend outing, a dreamy date, or a solo retreat into nature, Virginia’s pick-your-own flower farms deliver stunning scenery and unforgettable moments.
-You can find the perfect spot to gather sunflowers, dahlias, lavender, and more with our guide to the best U-pick flower farms near Charlottesville—along with our regional roundup – Virginia’s Bloom Trail!
-Don’t miss our list of annual Virginia flower festivals below- these are some of the prettiest events across the Commonwealth!
+You can find the perfect spot to gather sunflowers, dahlias, lavender, and more with our guide to the best U-pick flower farms near Charlottesville.

 a printable DIY flower bouquet guide